Hendrik240298/Incremental_POD/README.md

 ## The incremental POD algorithm

-The implementation of the iPOD is based on our [MORe DWR paper](https://doi.org/10.48550/arXiv.2304.01140) and an excerpt of the algorithm is depicted below.
+The implementation of the iPOD is based on our [MORe DWR paper](https://doi.org/10.48550/arXiv.2304.01140), which is mainly influenced by the work of [Kühl et al.](https://arxiv.org/abs/2302.09149) An excerpt of the algorithm is depicted below.

 ![iPOD_algorithm](https://github.com/Hendrik240298/Incremental_POD/assets/75631613/de8601e9-9644-4f65-89c8-1a692fc2541f)

 ## iPOD for reduced basis generation

 The general idea of the incremental basis enrichment is to update the reduced basis whenever a new solution snapshot is available.
 Thus, we do not need to store all snapshots to build a basis, but can to it gradually with only the latest snapshot available.
 Leveraging this, we additionally introduce adaptive basis size determination and bunch updates.
-The latter bundles mutliple snapshots for one update to improve performance.
-For further information we refer to our works [[Fischer et al.](https://doi.org/10.48550/arXiv.2304.01140), [Kühl et al.](https://arxiv.org/abs/2302.09149)].
+The latter bundles multiple snapshots for one update to improve performance.
+For further information, we refer to our work [Fischer et al.](https://doi.org/10.48550/arXiv.2304.01140) and to [Kühl et al.](https://arxiv.org/abs/2302.09149).
+Especially for an in-depth discussion of the algorithm and its parallelization, we refer to the latter.

 We demonstrate the capability of the iPOD for on-the-fly reduced basis generation on the example of the Navier-Stokes equations.
 We borrow the full-order model from the FEniCS Project's [incompressible NSE tutorial](https://fenicsproject.org/pub/tutorial/html/._ftut1009.html).